 North Central London CCG plans and pays for a wide range of health and care services in north central London – Barnet, Camden, Enfield, Haringey and Islington.
 This includes community health services such as district nursing, podiatry, speech and language therapy for example, as well as mental health services, including talking therapies.

-The formation of North Central London CCG in April 2020, following the merger of the five north central London CCGs, presents us with an opportunity to look at how we can improve services and health outcomes for the residents we serve in each of the five boroughs.
+The formation of North Central London CCG in April 2020, following the merger of the five north central London CCGs, has presented us with an opportunity to look at how we can improve services and health outcomes for the residents we serve in each of the five boroughs.

 About the reviews

 North Central London CCG is reviewing community health services and mental health services currently provided to residents living in Barnet, Camden, Enfield, Haringey and Islington.

 - See a full list of community health services covered by the review

 - See a full list of mental health services covered by the review